logseq/docs/pages/Whiteboard.md

 			- [[Global color swatch]]
 			- [[Global scale select]]
 		- You can drag and drop [[Pages]] and [[Blocks]] from both sidebars to the canvas to create [[Page and block embeds]] .
 Dropping images from your local filesystem is also supported.
 You can also select a particular block of text, and then drag it to the canvas to create a new block.
-		- Embeds can also be created by copy pasting block references, images and urls.
+		- Embeds can also be created by copy pasting block references and urls.
 Depending on the domain and the structure of the url, a special [[Whiteboard/Object]] might be created. [[Whiteboards]] currently support [[Youtube videos]] and [[Tweets]].
 The rest will be embedded as an iFrame object.
+		- Dragging and dropping a file could also create [[Whiteboard/Object]].
+The currently supported formats are PDFs, images and videos.
 - # Functionality
 	- Logseq [[Whiteboards]] are local-first like the rest of the software. collapsed:: true